 Referral Assessment Service Model

-The RAS takes all paediatric referrals into the hospital, triages the referral and, where appropriate passes the referral on to the appropriate clinic.
+The RAS takes all paediatric referrals for the hospital, triages the referral and where appropriate, passes the referral on to the appropriate clinic.
 The specialist paediatric clinics are all restricted and the RAS is the only service that is authorised to refer into them.

 Authorised Referrer Model

 In this example, two GPs at neighbouring practices are looking for an appropriate service for their patient who has a spinal problem.
-Both GPs can search and see that the National Neurosciences Hospital Spinal Service might be appropriate.
-This service is however a restricted service and the first GP (Dr Smith) is not an authorised referrer.
-This GP sees, within the search results, a list of alternative authorised services that he can refer to as part of the pathway.
+When the service results appear the second GP (Dr Jones) can see that the National Neurosciences Hospital Spinal service might be appropriate (he has been identified by the spinal service as an authorised referrer).
+As this service is restricted it will not display for the first GP (Dr Smith) as he is not an authorised referrer.
+This GP sees, within the search results, a list of alternative services which are authorised to refer to the National Neurosciences Hospital Spinal Service, if appropriate.

 Authorised Organisation Model

-Newtown CCG has commissioned a local vasectomy service for only the practices in a specific location or Federation.
+Newtown CCG has commissioned a local vasectomy service for only the practices in a specific location or primary care network.
 This service is therefore defined as a restricted service.
-The service is an initial referral service but is restricted to authorised organisations - those individual practices which the service is commissioned for.
+The service is an initial referral service but is restricted to authorised organisations - those individual practices for which the service has been commissioned.

 Practices in Oldtown Locality are unable to see, or refer into, the Newtown Locality Non-Scalpel Vasectomy Service.